top of page

 Another cause for lack of respect is not knowing the difference between empathy and sympathy.

-Communicating genuine empathy, by action or word, is a way of showing love, such as saying to a person, "I've been in your shoes, and what you're going through is very hard."
+Communicating genuine empathy by action or word is a way of showing love.
+For example, you could say to a person, "I've been in your shoes, and what you're going through is very hard."

-Whereas, saying, "People are so down on you!" communicates the message that you sympathize with their behavior.
+Saying, "People are so down on you!" communicates that you sympathize with their behavior.

 People who engage in destructive behaviors (alcoholism, abuse, promiscuity) need to understand that while family, friends, and co-workers may not sympathize with their actions, family, friends, and co-workers should empathize with how hard it is to overcome such behaviors.